 DLS Middle School Model

-The DLS middle school is modeled to continue our goal of bilingualism and biliteracy by 8th grade.
-In middle school years, DLS is a 50/50 immersion model - 50% of instruction is in the target language and the other 50% is in English.
+The DLS middle school is modeled to continue our goal of bilingualism and bi-literacy through the eighth grade.
+In the middle school years, DLS is a 50/50 immersion model.
+Fifty percent of instruction is taught in the target language and the other percent is taught in English.

 - Transfer students must meet target language grade level requirements to enter DLS in the middle school.

 - Team teaching approach with content-certified teachers for each subject area.

 - Purposeful focus on vocabulary and social use of the target language.

-In the DLS middle school program, students are required to study a target language (Mandarin Chinese or Spanish), plus English, social studies, science, mathematics, arts (visual arts and music), technology, and physical education.
-One of our goals is to arm students with the communication, linguistic, and analytical skills that can be adapted to interdisciplinary units with other core subjects: mathematics, social studies, and science.
-We at DLS believe in academic rigor in our target languages (Mandarin Chinese and Spanish) to prepare students for success in an increasingly global community.
+In the DLS middle school program, students are required to study a target language (Mandarin Chinese or Spanish), plus English, social studies, science, mathematics, the arts (visual arts, music, theatre), technology, and physical education.
+One of our goals is to equip students with the communication, linguistic, and analytical skills that can be adapted to interdisciplinary units with other core subjects: mathematics, social studies, and science.
+We believe in academic rigor in our target languages (Mandarin Chinese and Spanish) to prepare students for success in an increasingly global community.
 Technology is also integrated in both the target language and English learning content.